An exciting THOUGHT-LEADER in the organizing industry with the knowledge and understanding to educate, and to forecast trends.

 Judith Kolberg, a thought-leader in the organizing industry, collaborates with Lark to disrupt the narrative.
 Lark and Kolberg give emotional labor the respect it deserves as work that is essential to a well-functioning home, family coherence, order, organization and happiness.
 Emotional Labor: Why A Woman’s Work is Never Done and What to Do About It advocates for a more equitable sharing of emotional labor.
 The book offers tools and exercises to promote equity including on-going dynamic dialogues, a brand of delegating that directly eases emotional labor, and a ground-breaking reference tool called The Emotional Labor Lifecycle.
 It also calls for support of social action that addresses women’s rights and equality.

-Judith Kolberg is pleased to announce the forthcoming book: Emotional Labor: Why A Women’s Work is Never Done and What to Do About It.
+Judith Kolberg is pleased to announce her collaboration with Regina Lark on the forthcoming book: Emotional Labor: Why A Woman’s Work is Never Done and What to Do About It.

 Judith Kolberg Chosen As Top 10 Female Productivity, Organization & Technology Experts